sophia-ma/Marvel-Comics/README.md

 - Bootstrap

 ##  Functionalities
-- Characters Display & Search (wip)
+- Characters Display
-- More details of each character in a new page
+- More details of each character in a new page (wip)

 # Getting Started with Create React App